lvkasv/pdf-merger/readme.md

 ### Local Usage
 1. Clone this repository or download the entire project folder as a `.zip` (make sure the `lib` folder is kept in the same directory as the `index.html` file).
 2. Double-click `index.html` to open it in any modern web browser.
-3. Start editing your PDFs even without an internet connection!
+3. Start editing your PDFs even without an internet connection.

 ## Usage Tips
 * **Quick Range Selection:** Click the **✕** on your first page, hold the **SHIFT** key, and click the **✕** on your last page to exclude the entire range instantly.
 Hover over any excluded page to restore it.